A father protocol for quantum broadcast channels: Overview of the protocol

-In order for Bob 1 to be able to decode, we have to make sure that $R_1$ is in a product state with everything else that Bob 1 doesn't have access to, namely $R_2 B_2 \tilde{B}_2 E \hat{A}$.
-Likewise, $R_2$ must be in a product state with $R_1 B_1 \tilde{B}_1 E \hat{A}$.
-This is accomplished by applying an FQSW random unitary on $R_1 \tilde{B}_1$ and another on $R_2 \tilde{B}_2$, where $R_1$ and $R_2$ each play the role of the system that stays behind.
-Of course, it is impossible to apply these unitaries directly, since no one has access to $R_1$ and $R_2$, but since they are each applied to one end of a maximally entangled state, we can have the same effect by applying their transposes to the other end.
+In order for Bob 1 to be able to decode, we have to make sure that $R_1 \breve{A}_1$ is in a product state with everything else that Bob 1 doesn't have access to, namely $R_2 B_2 \widetilde{B_2} E \widehat{A}$.
+Likewise, $R_2$ must be in a product state with $R_1 \breve{A}_1 B_1 \widetilde{B_1} E \widehat{A}$.
+This is accomplished by applying an FQSW random unitary on $R_1 \breve{A}_1 \widetilde{B_1}$ and another on $R_2 \widetilde{B_2}$, where $R_1 \breve{A}_1$ and $R_2$ each play the role of the system that stays behind.
+(Note that the choice of random unitary is made by all participants prior to initiating the protocol so does not require them to share any random bits.)
+Of course, it is impossible to apply these unitaries directly, since no one has access to $R_1$ and $R_2$, but we can note that $R_1 \widetilde{B_1} R_2 \widetilde{B_2}$ remains almost maximally mixed both before and after applying the FQSW unitaries, and that before using the channel, Alice has access to the system that purifies these subsystems.
+Hence, by Uhlmann's theorem, there exists a unitary that Alice can apply to her subsystems to achieve the same effect.
+The next section will argue this in more detail.